Mr-McCurdy/curriculum/subjects/mathematics/statistics/content/probability.md

 1. **Define the events:**

-   Let $ R $ be the event of drawing a red card and $ B $ be the event of drawing a black card.
+   Let $R$ be the event of drawing a red card and $B$ be the event of drawing a black card.

    - $|R| = 26$ (since there are 26 red cards).
    - $|B| = 26$ (since there are 26 black cards).